-Homework & Quizzes (15%): These are graded assignments that can be done multiple times.
+Homework: These are graded assignments that can be done multiple times.
 Only the highest score will be used.
 These assignments close at 11:59 PM, Central Daylight Time on the due date.
 Do the work well in advance.
 If the assignment is done after the posted due date, 30% will be deducted from your score.

-Quizzes will be given periodically.
+Quizzes: Quizzes will be given periodically.
 These may be announced or unannounced.
 Only announced quizzes can be made up.
 You will be deducted 10% for each day it is late up to two days.
 You cannot make it up after two days.
+These will be included in your homework grade.

-Notebook (10%): Work is expected to be shown for all work done in MyMathLab on the homework assignments.
+Notebook: Work is expected to be shown for all work done in MyMathLab on the homework assignments.
 Each student must have a separate notebook solely for math class.
 Homework assignments must be worked out in the notebook and labeled appropriately (this will be shown to you in class).
 Notebooks will be due on test days and graded during the test.